scalacenter/sbtfix/README.md

 The migration tool rewrites the following sbt operators: `<<=`, `<+=`, `<++=`.

-Tuple enrichments migration are not supported on purpose.
+Migration of tuple enrichment is not supported on purpose.
 The proposed official rewrite changes semantics and is unclear until which extent tuple enrichments should be gone in sbt 1.0.

 ### Can these rewrites be only syntactic?

-No, sbt introduces different operators depending on the types of the tasks and settings that use the sbt DSL API.
-Hence, some rewrites may need semantic information to disambiguate which sbt macro should be executed.
+No, sbt rewrites may need semantic information to disambiguate which sbt macro should be executed.
+Sbt operators change semantics depending on the type of tasks and settings.

 Two examples:
 1. Input keys need `.evaluated` instead of `.value`.